-The W25Q16JV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
+The W25Q64JV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
 These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary Serial Flash devices.
 The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing) or for executing non-speed-critical code directly from the SPI bus (XIP).
 When using Dual SPI instructions, the DI and DO pins become bidirectional I/O pins: IO0 and IO1.

-6.1 Quad SPI Instructions
+6.3 Quad SPI Instructions

-The W25Q16JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
+The W25Q64JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
-When using Quad SPI instructions, the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.
+The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.
+Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.

-6.2 Software Reset & Hardware /RESET pin
+6.4 Software Reset & Hardware /RESET pin

-The W25Q16JV can be reset to the initial power-on state by a software Reset sequence.
+The W25Q64JV can be reset to the initial power-on state by a software Reset sequence.
 This sequence must include two consecutive instructions: Enable Reset (66h) & Reset (99h).
-If the instruction sequence is successfully accepted, the device will take approximately $30\mu$ S (tRST) to reset.
+If the instruction sequence is successfully accepted, the device will take approximately 30μ S (tRST) to reset.
 No instruction will be accepted during the reset period.
-For the SOIC-16 and TFBGA packages, W25Q16JV provides a dedicated hardware /RESET pin.
-Drive the /RESET pin low for a minimum period of ~1 $\mu$ S (tREST\) will interrupt any on-going external/internal operations and reset the device to its initial power-on state.
+For the SOIC-16 and TFBGA packages, W25Q64JV provides a dedicated hardware /RESET pin.
+Drive the /RESET pin low for a minimum period of ~1 μ S (tRESET) will interrupt any on-going external/internal operations and reset the device to its initial power-on state.
 Hardware /RESET pin has higher priority than other SPI input signals (/CS, CLK, IOs).

-- 1. Hardware /RESET pin is available on SOIC-16 or TFBGA; please contact Winbond for hispackage. - 2.
+- 1. Hardware /RESET pin is available on SOIC-16 or TFBGA; please contact Winbond for his package. - 2.
 While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 3.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 and TFBGA-24 package.
 If the reset function is not needed, this pin can be left floating in the system.

-6.3 Write Protection
+6.5 Write Protection

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern, the W25Q16JV provides several means to protect the data from inadvertent writes.
+To address this concern, the W 25Q64JV provides several means to protect the data from inadvertent writes.

-6.4 Write Protect Features
+6.5.1 Write Protect Features

-- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Additional Individual Block/Sector Locks for array protection - Write Protection using Power-down instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register\ \ Note: This feature is available upon special order.
+- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Additional Individual Block/Sector Locks for array protection - Write Protection using Power-down instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register Note: This feature is available upon special flow.
 Please contact Winbond for details.